roblanf/sangeranalyseR/docs/source/content/advance_user_SangerAlignment_ab1.rst

 *SangerAlignment* page (SA app)
 +++++++++++++++++++++++++++++++
 :ref:`Figure 4<SangerAlignment_ShinyApp_1>` is the initial page and the toppest layer of *SangerAlignment* App.
-It provides basic parameters in *SangerAlignment* instance, contigs alignment result and phylogenetic tree etc. After updating all the trimmed reads, users need to click “Re-calculate Contigs Alignment” button to do contigs alignment again.
+It provides basic parameters in *SangerAlignment* instance, contigs alignment result and phylogenetic tree etc. Before checking the results, users need to click “Re-calculate Contigs Alignment” button to do contigs alignment in order to get the updated results.
 From the left-hand side panel, we can clearly see the hierarchy of the *SangerAlignment* S4 instance and easily access to all reads and contigs in it.

 .. _SangerAlignment_ShinyApp_1:
 .. figure::  ../image/SangerAlignment_ShinyApp_1.png